-Valentine's Day 2013 is this week!
-While plenty of Americans will be out looking for love, those of us with dogs don't have far to go to find the perfect valentines.
+Happy Valentine's Day!
+While plenty of Americans will be out looking for love, those of us with dogs don't have far to go to find it.
 Your dogs won't care if you forgot to get them Valentine's Day gifts - and who would make a better snuggle buddy than your dog?
 He won't even make fun of you if you decide to spend the evening in your pajamas watching cheesy romance movies!
 I almost never quote politicians, but in the words of George G. Vest, "The one absolutely unselfish friend that man can have in this selfish world, the one that never deserts him, the one that never proves ungrateful or treacherous, is his dog".

 It's usually pretty easy to tell that our dogs love us.
 However, it's not always quite as obvious as Kitsune makes it seem in this photo (I'm sticking to my story- he was bringing me the heart pillow to tell me that he loves me, definitely not because he mistook it for one of his toys!).
 If you're feeling a bit lonely this valentine's Day, and need some extra validation that your dog isn't just spending time with you because you make amazing bacon, here are 6 signs that your furry friend loves you...